-There are four Types by major design variation for Series B banknotes, as listed below.
+There are nine Types by major design variation for Series B banknotes, as listed below.

-Type A. 1852.
+Type B. 1857.
 Ulster Banking Company Belfast at bottom.
-Similar design to Series A with 18 branches initially, in solid lettering on £5 notes, and in outline lettering on the other denominations.
+18 branches listed, in solid lettering on £5 notes, and in outline lettering on the other denominations.

 Most known banknotes are Specimens.
 Denominations other than those listed may exist.

-Type B. 1883.
+Type F. 1883.
 Bank title changed to Ulster Bank Limited in 1883.
-Belfast DUBLIN at bottom.
+Belfast Dublin at bottom.

-Extra branches have been observed added outside of the main block after 1910 on varieties B and C as follows:
+Extra branches have been observed added outside of the main block after 1910 as follows: